Group-11-Auslan-Translation/Auslan_digitsandalphabet_simpleCNN/README.md

 ## Preprocessing

-Images are taken from https://auslan.org.au/numbersigns.html Signbank, cropped in in image editor.
+Images are taken from https://auslan.org.au/numbersigns.html Signbank, cropped in an image editor.

 Before training, images are preprocessed using the following steps:
 1. **Resizing and Padding**: Images are resized to fit within a 256x256 pixel square while maintaining aspect ratio.
 They are then padded with a white background.